zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

 And that is all there is to it.
 The assignment of the premium WSDL to the component is handled internally and automatically.
 You are now using LiveDocx Premium.

+For executable demo applications, which illustrate the above, please take a look at ``/demos/ZendService/LiveDocx/MailMerge/instantiation``.

 Upgrading From LiveDocx Free or LiveDocx Premium to LiveDocx Fully Licensed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^